lspitzner/cabal-exec-install/README.md

   - result:
     - each foo will be sandbox-installed in $HOME/.cabal/sandboxes/foo/
     - the executables will be put in $HOME/.cabal/bin/
+    - the data directory for the executable will be $HOME/.cabal/data/foo/

 ### uninstall:
 1. delete $HOME/.cabal/sandboxes